AlexsLemonade/scpca-docs/docs/faq.md

 The Portal only offers one version of each sample at any given time.
 Because of this, when you regenerate a previously-created version of `My Dataset`, the values in your downloaded files may be slightly different compared to a previous download.
-The file name of each downloaded zip file, and the enclosed `README.md`, will include the date it was downloaded from the Portal

 You can learn more about the specific version of the data you have as follows: